stanford-rc/globus-example-flow/README.md

   and path to an output file.
 As outputs are being written to a single file, the checksums are generated serially.

-* The destination desktop is [Karl](https://github.com/akkornel)'s work laptop.

 The above defaults should work for any Sherlock user, except you will need to change the destination to be your own desktop (or another endpoint where you have write access).

 # Copyright, Licensing, and Contributions

-The contents of this repository are © 2019 The Board of Trustees of the Leland Stanford Jr. University.
+The contents of this repository are © 2021 The Board of Trustees of the Leland Stanford Jr. University.
 It is made available under the [MIT License](LICENSE).

 Diagrams were created with [Monodraw](https://monodraw.helftone.com).